Case Studies

 What types of diseases has Omic worked on?

-Omic has active programs in oncology, infectious disease, hematology, and cardiovascular disease.
+Omic has active small-molecule programs across oncology and infectious disease, ophthalmology, immuno-oncology, and inflammation.
 Our platform is disease-agnostic and can be applied to any therapeutic area with sufficient multi-omics data.

 How does Omic validate its AI predictions?